 - Add the coconut cream and stir for 1-2 minutes.

-- If using a food processor or blender, add the cooled pumpkin, the water and the curry blend in to the food processor, blender or you can do this in a big pot with a stick blender.
+- If using a food processor or blender, add the cooked pumpkin and the curry mixture and blend for a few minutes until smooth.
+Alternatively, place all the ingredients in a large saucepan and blend with a stick/immersion blender.

 - Re-heat and serve.
 You can garnish with coconut cream (perhaps watered down a bit to create a nice pattern on the surface of the soup) or with furikake seasoning.